Training Programmes

 Everyone starts here.
 Participants experience Lean in action and complete a short practical task.

-Step 2 – Readiness confirmed
+Step 2 — Readiness Confirmed

-Step 3 – Right pathway, right time
+Step 3 — Right Pathway, Right Time

-Participants then progress to: Lean Practitioner pathway, Lean Essentials or pause with no further spend committed
+Participants then progress to Lean Practitioner pathway, Lean Essentials, or pause with no further spend committed.

 Organisations only commit to the full Practitioner pathway once the conditions for success are in place.

-Fees unchanged
+Fees Unchanged

-We have kept the same price structure - you only pay for the elements used by each participant
+Same price structure — you only pay for the elements used by each participant

-The old programme had no entry safeguard to protect both coaches and participants.
+The old programme had no entry safeguard to protect both coaches and participants

 Enterprise Ireland Lean Support